Dr. Craig Weinstein, MD, MPH

 Quality ratings and complication rates are hospital-level metrics from CMS Hospital Compare and do not reflect individual surgeon performance.
 Star ratings updated quarterly.
 Complication data covers a rolling 3-year period.

-Knee Replacement Recovery Overview
+Shoulder Replacement Recovery Overview

 Frequently Asked Questions About Dr. Weinstein